icst2021satool/probabilistic-coupling-experiment/README.md

 In the example, **faultdetect_project.sh** calls **datafilegen.sh** for each of 47 active versions of project Compress.

+### datacollection/batch-src:

+This directory contains two types of scrips:

+1. Scripts to collect data in batch mode.

+2. Scripts to generate csv file for analysis.

+3. Scripts to cleanup data from unreliable versions.

+4. Scripts to check the results.

+#### Scripts to collect data in batch mode

 ### datacollection/coverage:

 **coverage** has a sub-directory for each of d4j's projects.
 In each of these sub-directories there should be one or more zip files containing the data flow coverage collected with Jaguar.
 Because the zip files occupy too much space, we make them availabe at [here](https://drive.google.com/drive/folders/1Yv_nWJrwMO1twRaqXZ3e34JWFLArYjeN?usp=sharing).